anpham6/chrome-docs/source/cloud/interface.rst

         "overwrite": true, // Always use current filename

-        "contentType": "image/png", // Metadata has higher precedence (default is "application/octet-stream") "minStreamSize": 10485760, // File size to use read stream (not limited to 2gb) "minStreamSize": "10mb",
+        "contentType": "image/png", // Metadata has higher precedence (default is "application/octet-stream") "minStreamSize": 10485760, // Detect when to use readable stream (not limited to 2gb) "minStreamSize": "10mb",

         "chunkSize": "8mb", // Minimum part size of a parallel upload operation